decred/dcrdocs/docs/faq/proof-of-stake/general.md

 #### 4. What is the "ticket price"?

 The price for tickets is determined by an algorithm that aims to keep the ticket pool size, which is the total amount of tickets in the PoS system ticket pool, around a target size of 40960 tickets.
-This target was selected prior to Decred's launch as a way of balancing the average time until tickets are called to vote with the on-chain footprint of the voting process.

 The ticket price goes up or down according to the demand for tickets, and the number of tickets currently in the pool.
 Every 144 blocks the algorithm adjusts the ticket price.
 This is called a buying window.
 Each block can contain 20 newly bought tickets.
 This means that in every buying window a maximum of 2880 tickets can be added to the PoS system ticket pool.